Chart Color Schemes

 Residential development activity is lower than average in Weetangera according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Weetangera has averaged around 10 new dwelling approvals each year over the past five financial years, totalling an estimated 54 homes.
-So far in FY-26, 5 approvals have been recorded.
-Over these five years, between FY-21 and FY-25, there is an average of 2.2 people moving to the area per new home constructed, indicating healthy demand which should support property values.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Weetangera averaged around 10 new dwelling approvals each year over the past five financial years, totalling an estimated 54 homes.
+So far in FY-26, 10 approvals have been recorded.
+Over these five years (FY-21 to FY-25), approximately 2.2 people moved to the area per new home constructed, indicating healthy demand which supports property values.

 Frequently Asked Questions - Development